PandowLIVE/PandowLIVE/README.md

 <br />

-I'm a self-taught Full-stack & DevOps from France  🇫🇷
+I'm a self-taught DevOps from France  🇫🇷

 **About me**